 Cleaning the Steering Wheel

-A good clean with a mild household soap and warm water then avoid direct exposure to the sun will preserve the plastic for longer and keep it looking good.
+A good clean with mild household soap and warm water then avoiding direct exposure to the sun will preserve the plastic for longer and keep it looking good.
 However, if this doesn’t work you’ll have to apply a stronger method with a slightly stronger cleaning agent.
-Exercise caution here, since certain types of plastic renewing cleaners are not designed for regular detailing use, no matter what the advertising says.
+Exercise caution here, since certain types of plastic renewing cleaners, are not designed for regular detailing use, no matter what the advertising says.

 You can basically use any regular isopropyl agent with a (70%-90% concentration).
-Most households have a product like this which will fix the sticky symptoms, obviously not the problem.
+Most households have a product like this that will fix the sticky symptoms, obviously not the problem.

-If you’re going to use an alcohol based agent, Keep in mind it will dissolve pretty much any adhesive, so use at own risk and exercise caution.
+If you’re going to use an alcohol-based agent, Keep in mind it will dissolve pretty much any adhesive, so use at your own risk and exercise caution.
 You’ll need a lint-free cloth and a lot of elbow grease!
 If a cloth is not effective enough, try something more aggressive like a scrubbing sponge.

-Alternatively try something stronger like a denatured alcohol.
-Word of caution, Denatured alcohol contains ethanol includes additives that are poisonous, bad tasting, bad smelling or nauseating.
+Alternatively, try something stronger like denatured alcohol.
+Word of caution, Denatured alcohol contains ethanol includes additives that are poisonous, bad tasting, bad-smelling or nauseating.